Melike Pekel

-Melike Pekel (born 14 April 1995) is a German-born Turkish footballer who plays as a forward for French Division 1 Féminine club Stade de Reims and the Turkey women's national team.
+Melike Pekel (born 14 April 1995) is a German-born Turkish footballer who plays as a forward for the Turkey women's national team.

 Early life

 Melike Pekel was born to Turkish immigrant parents in München, Germany on 14 April 1995.
 After completing her vocational education in July 2015, she started to work as an optician in Schrobenhausen, Upper Bavaria, where she resides.

 Club career

 Pekel began her career in the youth team of FC Schrobenhausen in her hometown, and displayed her high footballer talent.
 In the 2012–13 season, she started to play for the second team of TSV Schwaben Augsburg in the German Bezirksoberliga Schwaben.
 Already after one game in the same season, she was promoted to the first squad of the club, which competed in the Regionalliga Süd.
 She scored in total 20 goals in 40 matches in two league seasons.
 Pekel became the topscorer of the Regionalliga Süd in the 2013–14 season.

 For the 2014–15 season, FC Bayern München transferred her in the second team of the club to play in the 2.
 Bundesliga Frauen Süd.
 In the 12th play day of the season on 7 December 2014, manager Thomas Wörle took her into the first squad in the Bundesliga Frauen match against 1.
 FFC Frankfurt.
 She appeared in two games for the first squad until the end of the season.
 She enjoyed her team's champion title in the 2014–15 Bundesliga season.
 In the 2015–16 season, Pekel returned to her place in the second squad of the club playing in the 2.
 Frauen-Bundesliga Süd again.
 As of 22 November 2015, she scored 15 goals in 26 games for her club.

 At the beginning of 2017, she left Munich and transferred to FC Metz-Algrange to play in the Division 1 Féminine.
 She made her debut in the away game against ASPTT Albi on 5 February 2017.
 Pekel scored her first and her team's only goal in the third minute in the home match against Olympique de Marseille on 26 February 2017.

 Ahead of the 2017–2018 season Pekel joined Paris Saint-Germain.
 With her playing time limited, Pekel went on loan to Bordeaux in 2019.
 In August 2019, Pekel re-signed with Metz.

+She later joined fellow French clubs Le Havre and Reims, in which she sustained recurring knee injuries and eventually left the latter in 2021.